 In connection with the HealthCor IPO, HealthCor entered into a registration and shareholder rights agreement (the "Registration and Shareholder Rights Agreement") pursuant to which the Sponsor was entitled to certain registration rights with respect to the Private Placement Shares, the shares issuable upon conversion of working capital loans (if any) and the Class A ordinary shares issuable upon exercise of the foregoing and upon conversion of the Founder Shares, and, upon consummation of an initial business combination, to nominate three individuals for appointment to HealthCor's board of directors, as long as the Sponsor holds any securities covered by the Registration and Shareholder Rights Agreement.
-The Registration and Shareholder Rights Agreement (the "Registration Rights Agreement") entered into by and among the Company, the Sponsor, and certain affiliates of the Sponsor, certain Legacy Hyperfine equityholders, certain Liminal equityholders, and certain other parties at the Closing as described below.
+The Registration and Shareholder Rights Agreement was replaced by the Amended and Restated Registration Rights Agreement (the "Registration Rights Agreement") entered into by and among the Company, the Sponsor, and certain affiliates of the Sponsor, certain Legacy Hyperfine equityholders, certain Liminal equityholders, and certain other parties at the Closing as described below.